NCAR/na-cordex-aws/README.md

 # na-cordex-aws
-Examples of analysis of NA-CORDEX data publicly available on Amazon S3 (us-west-2 region) using xarray and dask
+Examples of analysis of NA-CORDEX data publicly available on Amazon S3 (us-west-2 region) using xarray and dask.

 ### Installing and Running the Notebook(s)